trimstray/nginx-admins-handbook/README.md

 I've seen some admins does directly translate the sum of `worker_processes` and `worker_connections` into the number of clients that can be served simultaneously.
 In my opinion, it is a mistake because certain of clients (e.g. browsers) **opens a number of parallel connections** (see [this](https://stackoverflow.com/questions/985431/max-parallel-http-connections-in-a-browser) to confirm my words) to download various components that compose a web page, for example, images, scripts, and so on.

-Additionally, you must know that the `worker_connections` directive **includes all connections** (e.g. connection structures are used for listen sockets, internal control sockets between NGINX processes, connections with proxied servers, and for upstream connections), not only incoming connections from clients.
+Additionally, you must know that the `worker_connections` directive **includes all connections** per worker (e.g. connection structures are used for listen sockets, internal control sockets between NGINX processes, connections with proxied servers, and for upstream connections), not only incoming connections from clients.

   > Be aware that every worker connection (in the sleeping state) needs 256 bytes of memory, so you can increase it easily.